 Nutritional Profile of Cumin Seeds

-Cumin packs a surprisingly rich nutritional profile for such a small spice.
-Here is the breakdown per 1 teaspoon (~2.1g) of whole cumin seeds:
+Cumin packs a lot of nutrition into a small amount.
+Here is what you get from just 1 teaspoon (~2.1g) of whole cumin seeds.

 | Nutrient | Amount (per 1 tsp) | Notes |